 With the addition of remote therapeutic monitoring to the 2022 CMS physician fee schedule, there’s been a surge of awareness and conversation around the term.
 So, what is remote therapeutic monitoring, exactly, and why does it matter for America’s healthcare providers?

-Beyond its literal definition, though, it’s perhaps more helpful to define RTM in the terms put forward by The Centers for Medicare & Medicaid Services (CMS).
+For healthcare organizations, it may be more helpful to think of the definition of remote therapeutic monitoring in the terms put forward by the Centers for Medicare & Medicaid Services (CMS).
 The agency, which dictates the reimbursement standards for care delivery in the United States, has positioned RTM as separate from remote patient monitoring (RPM), and even supplementing and supporting it.

-More specifically, the new RTM codes allow reimbursement for the remote managing and collection of non-physiological patient data.
-This is in contrast to RPM, which reimburses the monitoring of physiological data only.
+More specifically, CMS’ remote therapeutic monitoring codes allow reimbursement for the remote managing and collection of non-physiological patient data.
+This is in contrast to the RPM codes, which reimburses the monitoring of physiological data only.
 (For this reason, RPM is also sometimes referred to as “remote physiological monitoring.”)

 Beyond the obvious advantages of further enabling at-home care, the new RTM reimbursement codes could benefit providers in other ways.
-Because they explicitly allow for more types of monitoring, for instance, they open the door for reimbursement beyond physician-directed clinical care — the basis for much of existing the RPM structure.
+Because they allow for more types of monitoring, for instance, they open the door for reimbursement beyond physician-directed clinical care — the basis for much of the existing RPM billing structure.

 And because it allows for the “general medicine” collection of data — as opposed to direct “evaluation and management” — the new rule enables billing of RTM care by practitioners who are not physicians.
 That expands reimbursement for remote care beyond the immediate purview of physicians to potentially include nurses, physical therapists and occupational therapists.